Curt Warner: NFL career statistics

+Regular season

 After football

-Warner owned Curt Warner Chevrolet in Vancouver, Washington from 1999 until 2010.
+Warner owned Curt Warner Chevrolet, an automobile dealership in Vancouver, Washington from 1999 until 2010.
 He is the current running backs coach at Camas High School in Camas, Washington and founder and president of the Curt Warner Autism Foundation.

 Warner and his wife Ana have three sons, Jonathan, twins Austin and Christian, and a daughter, Isabella.

 In 2018, Little A published The Warner Boys: Our Family's Story of Autism and Hope, written by Curt Warner and Ana Warner with Dave Boling.
 The book explores Warner's family life, including how it has been impacted by having twin boys (Austin and Christian) severely impacted by autism.